Heavy Duty Aftermarket Dialogue Speakers

 Tom Wiers - CEO & Owner, Wiers Fleet Partners

-Session Leader: John Blodgett - Vice President, Sales & Marketing, MacKay & Company (profile above)
+Session Leader: John Blodgett - Vice President, Sales & Marketing, MacKay & Company (bio above)

-Session Leader: Tim Kraus - President & COO, Heavy Duty Manufacturers Association
+Session Leader: Tim Kraus - COO, Heavy Duty Manufacturers Association (bio above)

 Future Aftermarket Technology

 Joe Plomin - Senior Vice President & President, Aftermarket & Industrial and Trailer, Meritor, Inc.

 Joe Plomin is senior vice president and president, Aftermarket & Industrial and Trailer for Meritor, Inc. In this role, he is responsible for leading the corporation’s global aftermarket and industrial activities, trailer and components businesses, and global quality.

 Previously, he was senior vice president and president, aftermarket & trailer and quality.
 Prior to that, he served as senior vice president and president, international, responsible for the axle and brake businesses in Europe, Australia, Asia Pacific, and India.
 He also had responsibility for global quality as Meritor moves towards meeting its M2019 objective of driving toward a zero-defect culture with less than 25 PPM.
 Before joining Meritor, Joe was president of the electrical division at Remy International and was senior vice president and general manager of Remy International’s commercial vehicle OEM and aftermarket business.
 Prior to joining Delco Remy, he was president of Stewart Warner Instruments.